 Expert Tip.

-Finally, the desk’s height range is 61.5-127cm, smack bang in the middle of what competitors offer.
+Finally, the Pro+’s height range is 64-129 cm, skewing towards the upper end.
 This will cover 95% of the population.
-However:

 The table below illustrates my point nicely: